-C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks х students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
-C21 If "yes," please complete the following: C21 First or only early decision plan closing date C21 First or only early decision plan notification date C21 Other early decision plan closing date C21 Other early decision plan notification date For the Fall 2004 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan:

-C22 Early action
+C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks ; X students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+C21 If "yes," please complete the following: .• 1 C21 First or only early decision plan closing date 221 First or only early decision plan notification date 21 Other early decision plan closing date 21 Other early decision plan notification date 21 For the Fall 2005 entering class: 21 Number of early decision applications received by your institution 21 Number of applicants admitted under early decision plan 221 Please provide significant details about your early decision plan: • • C22 Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular

 C22 Yes No

-C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date B27but do not have to commit to attending your college? х
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х

-C22 If "yes," please complete the following:
+C22 If "yes," please complete the following: •

 C22 Early action closing date

 C22 Early action notification date